Castaneche/starter/README.md

 ## Usage

-Clone this repository, it compiles using cmake.# starter
+Clone this repository, it compiles using cmake.